 - IMI Certified Mediators are subject to a Code of Professional Conduct

-IMI Certified Mediators and Mediation Advocates are highly-experienced professionals who have been vetted and assessed against independent international standards.
+IMI Certified Mediators and Mediation Advocates are highly-experienced professionals who have been vetted and assessed against rigorous independent international standards.

-Supported by the IMI IS Mediation Taskforce
+Supported by the IMI Investor-State Taskforce.

 Programs and Certification